hanabi/hanabi.github.io/README.md

 * As mentioned above, cluing 5's off-chop with a number 5 clue is **mandatory** in the *Early Game*.
   * The exception to this is if there is an off-chop 5 in the hand of the player that came immediately before you (because they gave you permission to discard).
 In this situation, you can clue it if you want to.
 * In the *Mid-Game* and beyond, saving 5s off chop is only permitted in specific "stall" situations, when someone is afraid of discarding.
-If it is not a "stall" situation, cluing a 5 off-chop may look like a **5's Chop Move**.
+If it is not a "stall" situation, cluing a 5 off-chop may look like a *5's Chop Move* (which is covered later).

 ### Saving 2s on Chop